Softnet-Free/softnet-java/docs/client-endpoint.md

 The length of *serviceType* and *contractAuthor* should be in the range [1, 256].
 The length of *password* and *clientDescription* must not be greater than 256.
 The latter can be null.
 Both parameters are ignored for stateless clients.

-Now let’s see what clients can do with the version of the service.
-The service app provides the version to the create method when it instantiates the <span class="datatype">ServiceEndpoint</span> class.
+Now let’s see what clients can do with the API version of the service.
+The service app provides the version of the primary API to the <span class="method">create</span> method when it instantiates the <span class="datatype">ServiceEndpoint</span> class.
 On the client side, the service is represented by the <span class="datatype">RemoteService</span> object.
 The following is the <span class="datatype">RemoteService</span> interface definition:
 ```java
 public interface RemoteService
 {